 New Mexico Jewish Link Fall, 2016 v.
 46 no. 3

 Interview and Photographs by Diane Joy Schmidt First Place, 2017 Society of Professional Journalists Top of the Rockies, Arts & Entertainment Profile.
 Judge’s comment: “Fascinating subject, fascinating subject matter.
 This was an excellent interview that went down so many paths, took so many twists and turns, and ultimately led to a truly memorable profile.”
 First Place, 2017 New Mexico Press Women Communications Contest, Two Arts Previews, along with “Fractured Faiths: Ground-breaking and controversial exhibit.”
-3rd Place, National Federation of Press Women, Arts previews Diane Joy Schmidt wrote this article with support from the Journalists in Aging Fellowships, a program of New America Media and the Gerontological Society of America, sponsored by the Retirement Research Foundation.
+3rd Place, 2017 National Federation of Press Women, Two Arts previews Diane Joy Schmidt wrote this article with support from the Journalists in Aging Fellowships, a program of New America Media and the Gerontological Society of America, sponsored by the Retirement Research Foundation.
 Also published at